mehmetozkaya/mehmetozkaya/README.md

 ### My Digital Footprints 🌱

+I am developing aspnetrun repositories which is the best path to leverage your aspnet skills from zero to hero (core-cleanarchitecture-cqrs-microservices).[AspnetRun Repositories(https://github.com/aspnetrun)

+I created udemy courses you can find discounted link in here.
+[Microservices Architecture and Implementation on .Net Udemy](https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?referralCode=FA6BAE225A0B6F0B7BB7)

 I write regular blog posts, most of which you will find on my medium page.
 [Medium](https://medium.com/aspnetrun)

-I also created udemy courses you can find discounted link in here.
-[Microservices Architecture and Implementation on .Net Udemy](https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?referralCode=FA6BAE225A0B6F0B7BB7)

 If you are interested in e-books related my topics you can check the website.
 [AspnetRun](https://aspnetrun.azurewebsites.net/)

-I write about things I am familiar with and things that I am learning.

 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>